 Both also generally have similar career paths: first going to art school or university, then getting some freelance gigs or luckily an internship, eventually working with an agency or opening their own studios, etc.

-Nonetheless, there are a few differences that determine where you stand as a designer, what you specialize in, so to speak: if the products you design are mostly static, printed compositions that will reach their target audience in the analogical world, then you’re closer to a graphic designer.
+Nonetheless, a few differences determine where you stand as a designer, what you specialize in, so to speak.
+If the products you design are primarily static, printed compositions that will reach their target audience in the analogical world, then you’re closer to a graphic designer.